waynegramlich/Fab/ApexSketch.md

 * ApexDrawing: Create one or more FreeCAD Sketches and applies Part Design and Path operations.
 * ApexShape: This is the geometric shapes that go into the ApexDrawing.
 * ApexOperation: This is the Part Design and Path operation information.
-* ApexFeature: This is an internal class used to construct a fully constrained FreeCAD sketch.
+* ApexGeometry: This is an internal class used to construct a fully constrained FreeCAD sketch.

 The ApexShape sub-classes are:
 * ApexCircle: This represents a circle in the ApexDrawing.